 - You feel distressed and in pain

 - You end up second guessing yourself.
 You rationalise and talk yourself out of your gut instincts.

 Will a partner who is treating me in this way ever change?

 A person who has a personality disorder, such as narcissistic or antisocial personality disorder, is aware that they are manipulating their partners in this way.
 They are unlikely to ever change, as this behaviour rewards them.

 There are other, non-personality disordered people, who have insecure attachments.
 For example, someone with an avoidant attachment style may pull away due to an underlying fear of intimacy.
 This type of person would need to be willing to work with their partner to form more consistent patterns.
 They would need to process the underlying feelings and beliefs that come up when they feel like pulling away.

 How do you take back your power?

 - State your boundaries once and then stick to them.
-Do not keep repeating them if the other person is not listening.
+Do not keep repeating them and trying to explain yourself if the other person is not listening.

 - Honour your feelings as they come up.
 If something does not feel right, pay attention.
-The body never lies.
+The body does not lie.
 Our instincts are built upon a lifetime of awareness in our subconscious.
 This is much more powerful than our limited logical and rational minds could ever fathom.

 - Realise that having a sense of security is the only real way to have a relationship with someone.
 Do not settle for anything less.